erneani/digital-cv/README.md

 # Tech things

-There is no tech things.
+There are no tech things.
 It's just HTML, CSS and content, as everything should.